atharva038/web-demo/README.md

 # web-demo
-This is a demo for Git and Git-hub class
+This is a demo for Git and Git-hub class.